deeplearning4j/deeplearning4j/examples-tour.md

 ### MNIST dataset of handwritten digits

-This is the "Hello World" of deep learning.
+MNIST is the "Hello World" of deep learning.
 Simple, straightforward, and focussed on image recognition, a task that Neural Networks do well.

 ### MLPMnistSingleLayerExample.java